PRAYER FOR A LOST MITTEN79 min, documentary, Canada, 2019. Best Canadian Feature Documentary Award at Hotdocs Festival

 Which roughly translates to: “We’ve brought someone into this world, we should perhaps listen to them.”

 After studying law, Jean-François Lesage began his career as a journalist for Radio-Canada television in Alberta and British Columbia.
-In 1998, shaken by the discovery of Chinese cinema, he headed to Beijing, where he was to spend six years.
-This is where he directed his first creative documentary, Sweet Nights Sour Nights (2004).
-He followed this up with How Can You Tell if the Little Fish are Happy?
-(2009) co-directed with his brother Philippe Lesage.
-Back in Montréal, he then made A Mile End Tale (2013), the closing film at Visions du Réel 2014, followed by A Summer Love (2015), winner of the Grand Prize for Best Canadian Feature at the RIDM.
-The Hidden River (2017), his fourth feature, won the Special Jury Prize (Canadian feature) at the RIDMFilmographie The Hidden River (2017 / 75 min) A Summer Love (2015 / 63 min) A Mile End Tale (2013 / 68 min) How can you tell if the little fish are happy?
-(2009 / 100 min) Sweet Nights Sour Nights (2004 / 52 min)
+At the end of the 90s, everything changed: shaken by the discovery of Chinese cinema, he flew to Beijing.
+He lived there for six years and made his first creative documentary, Sweet Nights Sour Nights (2004), then with his brother Philippe Lesage, How Can You Tell if the Little Fish are Happy?
+(2009).
+Back in Montreal, he directed A Mile End Tale (2013), closing film for Visions du Réel 2014, then A Summer Love (2015), winner of the Grand Prize for Best Canadian Feature at the RIDM.
+This was followed by The Hidden River (2017), Special Jury Prize Canadian feature at the RIDM, and his sixth film, Prayer for a Lost Mitten (2020), Best Canadian Feature Film Award at Hot Docs.